The global skills and competency framework for the digital world

 Acceptance testing: Level 3

-Follows agreed standards and techniques to devise and execute test cases and scenarios based on pre-defined acceptance criteria.
+Follows agreed standards and techniques to devise test cases and scenarios based on pre-defined acceptance criteria.

 Analyses and reports on test activities, results, issues and risks.